 Radical feminists have often been actively involved in setting up and running refuges for women who are the victims of male violence.

-Criticisms of Radical Feminism
+Evaluations of Radical Feminism